-In addition to identifying and mitigating DNS threats, you can also use Enterprise Threat Protector (ETP) to protect an enterprise network from threats that target HTTP or HTTPS traffic.
+In addition to identifying and mitigating DNS threats, you can also use ETP to protect an enterprise network from threats that target HTTP or HTTPS traffic.

-Akamai ETP Proxy analyzes suspicious HTTP or HTTPS traffic.
-Besides examining the domain, the proxy examines the full URL of the request to identify threats.
 If your enterprise is licensed for ETP Advanced Threat, you can perform payload analysis.
 ETP payload analysis uses malware scanners to determine which websites are safe to access.
 For more information, see Payload analysis.

 You configure the ETP proxy to function in one of these modes: